Jensen Castle

 Jensen Castle (born February 21, 2001) is an American professional golfer.
 She won the 2021 U.S. Women's Amateur.

-Early life, college and amateur career
+Early life and amateur career

 Castle grew up in West Columbia, South Carolina.
 She was one of the top amateur golfers in the country during her high school years, and was ranked 4th by the AJGA in the class of 2019.
 She won the South Carolina Class State Championship in 2016 and again in 2018, where shot a two-day state tournament record 137 and won by 10 strokes.

 In 2019, Castle lost a playoff to Ingrid Lindblad at the 2019 Annika Invitational USA, and finished second at PGA of America's Girl's Junior PGA Championship in Hartford, Connecticut, two strokes behind Yuka Saso.
 She was a member of the East squad that won the 2019 Wyndham Cup.